andreww/fox/DoX/FoX_sax.md

 An error handling suubroutine works in the same way as any other event handler, with the event data being an error message.
 Thus, you could write:

     subroutine error_handler(msg)
       character(len=*), intent(in) :: msg

       print*, "The SAX parser encountered an error:" print*, msg
       print*, "Never mind, carrying on with the rest of the calcaulation." end subroutine
-     end module

 ----------